cyclad-digital-factory/circleci-docker-magento2/README.md

 # circleci-docker-magento2
-Base docker image for running Magento@ project on circleci
+Base docker image for running Magento2 project on circleci